 Loras is the sole male heir of the second-richest family in Westeros, and presumably he has duties in Highgarden and the Reach, yet in Season 2 he chooses to devote his entire life to protecting Renly.
 Being the Lord Commander of his brother-in-law's Kingsguard is a very convenient way for Loras to be able to spend a lot of time with his beloved, as his frequent visits can be explained away as being job-related (it doesn't stop the rumours about them from spreading among Renly's followers, however).

 Almost the same can be said of Brienne, who is the sole surviving child of Lord Selwyn Tarth (and therefore his heiress), although in her case, she has to be content with loving Renly from a distance while she serves as his Kingsguard.
 What makes her dedication quite remarkable is that, as a woman, Brienne herself isn't obligated-or even expected-to physically fight for Renly when he summons his Stormlands bannermen (which Tarth is a part of) to his cause.

-Succession Crisis: One begins at the end of episode seven, and is the main focus of season two.
+Succession Crisis: One begins at the end of episode 7, and is the main focus of later seasons.

 Type 0: Most of the non-combatant cast, most peasants

 Type 1: Ned Stark, Robb Stark, Theon Greyjoy, Jaime Lannister, Bronn, Stannis Baratheon, Ser Loras, Khal Drogo, Ser Jorah, Jon Snow, Yoren, Brienne of Tarth, Syrio Forel, Sandor Clegane, Ser Gregor Clegane

 Loras' body language cannot disguise the utter disgust and frustration that he feels at having to bend the knee to Joffrey in "Valar Morghulis".